Terms and Privacy

 f) Feedback.
 Company hereby grants DailyPay a worldwide, perpetual, irrevocable, royalty-free right and license to use any ideas, suggestions, comments, recommendations, enhancement requests or other input provided by Company, its employees or agents, or Users about the Service to DailyPay in any form in any way whatsoever.

 c) Late Payments.
-Overdue Fees (including if Company fails to fully fund the DailyPay User Account) shall accrue interest at the rate of 1.5% of the outstanding balance per month, or the maximum rate permitted by law, if less, from the date such payment was due until the date paid.
-DailyPay may also suspend access to the Service if Fees remain unpaid more than thirty (30) days after they were due.
-Notwithstanding the foregoing, if Company fails to fund the payroll for Users on a timely basis, DailyPay may immediately suspend the Service.
+Overdue Company Fees and amounts owed resulting from the Company’s failure to fully fund the DailyPay User Accounts shall accrue interest at the rate of 1.5% of the outstanding balance per month, or the maximum rate permitted by law, if less, from the date such payment was due until the date paid.
+DailyPay may also suspend or adjust Company and/or User access to the Service if Company Fees remain unpaid more than thirty (30) days after they were due.
+Notwithstanding the foregoing, if Company fails to fund the payroll for Users on a timely basis, DailyPay may immediately suspend or adjust Company and/or User access to the Service.

 d) Taxes.
-Company shall be responsible for payment of all sales, use, property, value-added, payroll withholding, or other federal, state or local taxes arising from or related to the Service (“Buyer Taxes”), except for taxes based solely on DailyPay’s net income.
+Company shall be responsible for payment of all sales, use, property, value-added, payroll withholding, or other federal, state or local taxes arising from or related to its payment of Earnings to Users and the Service, except for taxes based solely on DailyPay’s net income.
 If DailyPay is required to pay any such taxes based on the licenses granted in this Agreement or on Company’s use of the Service, then such taxes will be billed to and paid by Company.

 5. CONFIDENTIAL INFORMATION